Leija-Software-AB/shipd-desktop-deployment/README.md

-# Deployment repository for Shipd Desktop
+# Deployment repository for Shipd
-Public distribution repository for Shipd Desktop
+Public distribution repository for Shipd

-All public releases are available under "releases", this repository provides new executeables for the auto-update client.
+You can find all prior public releases and their release notes under "releases", this repository provides new executeables for the auto-update client.